woodjmichael/Bifacial-solar-and-peakshaving/Paper/bifacial_peak_shaving_paper.md

 # Abstract

+This work considers both distributed generation and peak shaving, and especially the dynamics between each in the specific example of distributed solar photovoltaic (PV) and battery peak shaving.

 # Introduction

 ## Why peak load

-The world right now requires a quick and efficient transition of most energy usage to electric and most energy production to renewable sources.
-With this changing energy paradigm will come a larger emphasis on peak load management.
-Electric load growth from equipment like EV charging and heat pumps will likely out pace distribution capacity growth in many areas.

-Public EV chargers may especially suffer from a low load factor due to the convenience of fast charging at high power.
-Heat pump load factor may be increased with architectural features such as insulation and thermal storage, but worsening extreme weather events and challenges to building efficiency retrofits will mean this can not be achieved everywhere.
-And relative to the marginal cost of additional kWh of energy, the marginal cost of additional kW of peak power is quite expensive because it necessarily requires new grid infrastructure like transformers and lines.

-Distribution and transmission companies are well aware of this problem, but infrastructure upgrades are often slowed down by regulation and permitting.
-In regulatory areas where companies can own both generation and distribution, business-as-usual grid upgrades may be prioritized over construction of new renewable generation, which can often be complex projects with more difficult permitting and less certain returns.
-Largely due to these factors consumer prices on monthly and annual peak load are generally increasing around the world.
+The renewable energy transition will oversee a global shift toward electric energy consumption and renewable electric energy production in the coming decades.
+Since most electric transmission and distribution networks were previously built slowly over the span of many decades, electric load growth will almost definitely outpace network upgrades.
+And where these upgrades are completed they are necessarily an additional cost paid by all electricity consumers, due to the decrease in the load factor.
+Furthermore in some markets where companies can own both generation and distribution, business-as-usual infrastructure upgrades may be prioritized over the new construction of more complex and financially risky renewable generators.
+So while there are some creative solutions around dynamic capacity limits, two important solution areas for overall deployment speed, cost effectiveness, and overall decarbonization goals are (a) more local energy production and (b) increasing the load factor.

+Electric vehicle (EV) charging and electric heating and cooling, including traditional air conditioning and heat pumps, are two common new loads that will strain networks in most countries.
+Heat pump and air conditioning load factor may be increased with architectural features such as insulation and thermal storage, but building retrofits are often slowed down due to permitting and other challenges.
+Meanwhile extreme weather events, especially heat waves, will likely further reduce the load factor of these devices.
+Many EV users will choose to slowly charge overnight at home for convenience and to minimize their energy cost.
+However workplace, fleet, and public EV charging stations will likely still be required, and these may especially suffer from a low load factor due to the convenience or need of fast charging at high power.

 ## Peak shaving